 UC Hastings and the Center for Transnational IP, Media and Technology Law and Policy at Bucerius Law School in Hamburg are pleased to announce the creation of a new three-week program aimed at providing students advanced IP training.

 Says Professor Dana Beldiman, a partner with the San Francisco law firm of Carroll, Burdick & McDonough LLP and specialist in international intellectual property law and international transactions:

-"We’ve created the Transnational Institute for IP Law & Licensing in cooperation with Bucerius Law School in order to provide an internationally oriented approach to IP, which at the same time has an experiential component, as we believe that these are some of the skills most needed by IP practitioners in the years to come.
+"We’ve created the Summer Program in Transnational IP Law & Licensing in cooperation with Bucerius Law School in order to provide an internationally oriented approach to IP, which at the same time has an experiential component, as we believe that these are some of the skills most needed by IP practitioners in the years to come.
 The program will supplement the theoretical, largely nationally focused, instruction received in law school, with practice-oriented license transactions in an international setting.”

 Students will receive a comparative overview of the main IP laws, with a focus on the EU and US systems.
 They will then be introduced to practical uses of IP law, all in an international context, including developing strategic IP protection plans, developing and managing IP portfolios, legal and strategic aspects of IP licensing.
 The course will culminate with negotiation and drafting of an international technology license agreement.